-This section would also clarify that the ABC Commission may issue special one-time permits for qualifying applicants for events taking place fully or partially inside a social district.
-The permittee would be required to notify the Commission that the event is to occur in a social district during times when the social district is active.
-This section would also allow the holder of a winery special event permit, malt beverage special event permit, or spirituous liquor special event permit to sell and serve products at special events taking place inside a social district, and allow the holder of a mixed beverages catering permit to serve spirituous liquor to guests at events taking place inside a social district.
+This section also clarifies that the ABC Commission may issue special one-time permits for qualifying applicants for events taking place fully or partially inside a social district.
+The permittee is required to notify the Commission that the event is to occur in a social district during times when the social district is active.
+This section also allows the holder of a winery special event permit, malt beverage special event permit, or spirituous liquor special event permit to sell and serve products at special events taking place inside a social district, and allows the holder of a mixed beverages catering permit to serve spirituous liquor to guests at events taking place inside a social district.